Area police reports for Killeen, Harker Heights, Copperas Cove, and Lampasas

 Lampasas

-Domestic disturbance reported at 11:54 a.m.
-Thursday in the 200 block of Riverview Drive.
+Found property reported at 3:47 a.m.
+Thursday in the 100 block of East 4th Street.

-Runaway reported at 5:05 p.m.
-Thursday in the 1100 block of South Willis Street.
+Suspicious activity at 6:13 p.m.
+Thursday reported in the 900 block of South Spring Street.

 (0) comments